groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.0.13 (2022-08-20) =
+* ADDED new setting to force a delay between popups that are triggered at the same time.
+* ADDED Basic support for custom html form code.
+* TWEAKED Controls can be collapsed.
+* TWEAKED Polyfill popup JS methods to avoid excessive console warnings when script debug enabled.
+* FIXED TinyMCE not always updating content when changes are made.

 = 2.0.12 (2022-08-20) =
 * FIXED Cookie consent settings not saving